-The Committee may grant either incentive stock options qualifying under Section 422 of the Code or non-qualified stock options, provided, that only employees of the Company and its subsidiaries (excluding subsidiaries that are not corporations or that are less than 50% owned subsidiaries) are eligible to receive incentive stock options.
-For purposes of clarity, employees of Fossil Partners, L.P., outside directors, and independent contractors are not eligible to receive incentive stock options.
-Stock options may not be granted with an option price less than 100% of the fair market value of the Common Stock on the date the stock option is granted.
-If an incentive stock option is granted to an employee who owns or is deemed to own more than 10% of the combined voting power of all classes of stock of the Company (or any parent or subsidiary), the option price shall be at least 110% of the fair market value of the Common Stock on the date of grant.
-Recipients of stock options may pay the option exercise price (i) in cash, check, bank draft, or money order payable to the order of the Company and in U.S. dollars, (ii) by delivering to the Company shares of Common Stock (including restricted stock) already owned by the participant having a fair market value equal to the aggregate option exercise price, (iii) by delivering (including by fax or electronic transmission) to the Company or its designated agent an executed irrevocable option exercise form (or exercise instructions) together with irrevocable instructions from the participant to a broker or dealer, reasonably acceptable to the Company, to sell certain of the shares of Common Stock purchased upon the exercise of the option and to deliver to the Company the amount of sale proceeds necessary to pay the purchase price, and (iv) by any other form of valid consideration that is acceptable to the Committee in its sole discretion.
+Stock Options.
+The Committee may grant either incentive stock options ("ISOs") qualifying under Section 422 of the Code or nonqualified stock options, provided that only employees of the Company and its subsidiaries (excluding subsidiaries that are not corporations) are eligible to receive ISOs.
+For purposes of clarity, employees of Fossil Partners, L.P., outside directors and independent contractors are not eligible to receive ISOs.
+Stock options may not be granted with an option price less than 100% of the fair market value of a share of common stock on the date the stock option is granted.
+If an ISO is granted to an employee who owns or is deemed to own more than 10% of the combined voting power of all classes of stock of the Company (or any parent or subsidiary), the option price shall be at least 110% of the fair market value of a share of common stock on the date of grant.
+No dividends or dividend equivalent rights may be paid or granted with respect to any stock option granted under the 2023 Plan.
+The Committee will determine the terms of each stock option at the time of grant, including without limitation, the methods by or forms in which shares will be delivered to participants.
+The maximum term of each option, the times at which each option will be exercisable, and provisions requiring forfeiture of unexercised options at or following termination of employment or service generally are fixed by the Committee, except that the Committee may not grant stock options with a term exceeding ten years, or in the case of an ISO granted to an employee who owns or is deemed to own 10% or more of the combined voting power of all classes of our stock (or any parent or subsidiary), a term exceeding five years.

+Recipients of stock options may pay the option price (i) in cash, check, bank draft, or money order payable to the order of the Company and in U.S. dollars; (ii) by delivering to us shares of our common stock (including restricted stock) already owned by the participant having a fair market value equal to the aggregate option price; (iii) by delivering to us or our designated agent (including by FAX or electronic transmission) an executed irrevocable option exercise form (or, to the extent permitted by the Company, exercise instructions that may be communicated in writing, telephonically, or electronically) together with irrevocable instructions from the participant to a broker or dealer, reasonably acceptable to us, to sell certain of the shares purchased upon the exercise of the option or to pledge such shares to the broker as collateral for a loan from the broker and to deliver to us the amount of sale or loan proceeds necessary to pay the purchase price; and/or (iv) by any other form of valid consideration that is acceptable to the Committee in its sole discretion.